ralphdelia/Climate-Adaptive-Architecture-Tool/README.md

 4. Extracting recommendations and actionable insight through assembled context.

 ## 1. Structured Data Extraction
-To pull out structured data from the input prompt, I used Instructor.js.
-Instructor.js acts as a wrapper around OpenAI’s API that lets you define the exact data you want using a Zod schema.
-You pass free-form text to the model, and Instructor guides it to return structured, validated output that matches your schema.
-Zod defines the expected fields, OpenAI interprets the text, and Instructor ensures the final response conforms to your schema.
+To extract structured data from the input prompt, I used Instructor.js.
+This tool acts as a wrapper around OpenAI’s API and allows you to define a schema for the structured data using Zod.
+You provide the model with free-form text, and Instructor.js guides it to return structured and validated output that aligns with your schema.
+Zod specifies the expected fields, OpenAI processes the text, and Instructor.js ensures that the final response conforms to your defined schema.

-I used this method to extract details about the proposed building, the timeline that the user is interested in understanding, and how severe the model should project the impact of climate change.
+I used this method to extract details about the proposed building, the timeline the user wants to understand, and the severity of the climate change impact projected by the model.

 The schema roughly had the following data:
 - Climate Impact (low - high)